ahhchooey/typed_path/README.md

 ------

-* Pabbot is built with vanilla Javascript in order to have a full package that doesn't rely on external dependencies.
+* Typed pathfinder is a project that is based on react state.
+It uses componenent state in order to create animations, based on a grid of stateful nodes.

 ------